cryptimeleon/cryptimeleon.github.io/getting-started/libraries.md

 ### Counting Group Operations

-Math allows counting of group operations via a special counting group.
+Math allows counting of group operations via the debug group.
 See [here]({% link docs/benchmarking.md %}) for information on this topic.

 ### Expression Framework